Serious Political Commentary for Serious Conservatives

 - Scott Rohter

-If the members of the Lane County Planning Commission had ever read the 4th amendment or the 5th amendment to the US Constitution or the Declaration of Independence then they would be familiar with the "Takings Clause" and they would have heard of “unalienable rights” and that “private property shall not be taken without just compensation.”
+If the members of the Lane County Planning Commission had ever read the 4th amendment or the 5th amendment to the U.S. Constitution or the Declaration of Independence then they would be familiar with the "Takings Clause" and they would have heard of “unalienable rights” and that “private property shall not be taken without just compensation.”

-As I've already said, the McKenzie river is one of the cleanest rivers in North America.
-I know personally because I live along several small tributaries of it which run through my land, and for years I used to drink the water straight out of the creek, untreated.
-While I don't recommend that you do that, the biggest problem with the water is Giardia or Cryptosporidium that comes from animals NOT from people.
-Show me the human component to any problem with the water quality in the river or any of its tributaries, and if you can’t, then get the heck off our backs and out of our back yards!
+The McKenzie river is one of the cleanest rivers in North America.
+I know this personally because I live along several small tributaries of it which run through my land.
+For many years I used to drink the water straight out of the creek, untreated and while I don't recommend that for anyone else, the biggest problem with the water in the McKenzie River and its tributaries is the Giardia or Cryptosporidium that comes from the animals that poop nearby, not from human activities.
+Show me the human component of any problem with the water quality in the river or if you can’t, then please get the heck off our backs and out of our back yards.

-"A journalist has no better friend than the truth." - Scott Rohter
+A journalist has no better friend than the truth."

 Share